Skip to main content

 Subscriptions

-A subscription represents a recurring service you provide to a customer.
-A subscription can contain one or more product pricing so this means that you can have a single invoice for a customer that subscribes to multiple product offerings.
+A subscription represents recurring service for a customer.
+A subscription can include one or more product pricing, so a single invoice can cover multiple offerings.

 Contracts

-A contract is a proposal for a subscription or one-time charge to a customer.
-Contracts include a signature step before the start of a subscription.
-This is a common mechanism leveraged in enterprise sales.
+A contract is a proposal for a subscription or one-time charge.
+Contracts include a signature step before the subscription starts, which is common in enterprise sales.

 Invoices and Payments

-An invoice can represent recurring charges or one-time charges for your customer.
-Active subscriptions in Maple can also let you preview upcoming invoices.
-This is typically useful for usage-based charges.
+An invoice can represent recurring or one-time charges.
+For active subscriptions, you can also preview upcoming invoices, which is useful for usage-based charges.
+Maple integrates with multiple payment providers to process payments for invoices.